Andre601/mkdocs-materialx/docs/tutorials/blogs/engage.md

 consumption.

-An easy way to create an RSS feed for your blog is to use the [MkDocs RSS Plugin], which is well integrated with Material for MkDocs.
+An easy way to create an RSS feed for your blog is to use the [MkDocs RSS Plugin], which is well integrated with MaterialX for MkDocs.
 Since it is a third-party plugin, you need to install it before using it.

 [MkDocs RSS Plugin]: https://guts.github.io/mkdocs-rss-plugin